GuanLab/timesias/README.md

 This will generate models, which will be saved under a new directory `./models`.

+This will also create a new folder `./results`, where results mentioned below will be stored.

-Evaluation results during five-fold cross validation will be stored in `eva.tsv`.
+Evaluation results during five-fold cross validation will be stored in `./results/eva.tsv`.

 # Top feature evaluation

 if `--shap` is indicated, SHAP analysis will be carried out to show top contributing measurements and last nth time points.
-This will generate an html report (`top_feature_report.html`) like the following:
+This will generate an html report (`./results/top_feature_report.html`) like the following:

 <p align="center">
 <img width="800", src ="https://github.com/GuanLab/sepsis/blob/master/top_feature_report_example.png">
 </p>

-The corresponding shap values will be stored in `shap_group_by_measurment.csv` and `shap_group_by_timeslot.csv`.
+The corresponding shap values will be stored in `./results/shap_group_by_measurment.csv` and `./results/shap_group_by_timeslot.csv`.

 ## Other applications of this method